robrich/iodist/README.md

 ## Installation
-Iodist was designed to replace any existing iojs.js installation, so *if iojs is already installed on your machine, uninstall it first*.
+Iodist was designed to replace any existing io.js installation, so *if io.js is already installed on your machine, uninstall it first*.

 ### DIY installation
 1. `git clone git://github.com/marcelklehr/iodist.git` (or grab the [zip](https://github.com/marcelklehr/iodist/zipball/master))